GfellerLab/SIB_workshop/README.md

 regions in the single-cell network

-**3.** Transcriptomic information within identified metacells is merged (i.e., coarse-graining)
+**3.** Transcriptomic information within identified metacells is merged (so-called coarse-graining)

-**4.** Metacell data are used for the downstream analyses instead of large-scale single-cell data
+**4.** Metacells are used for the downstream analyses instead of single cells

 ![](plots/1.png)<!-- -->

-Unlike clustering, the aim of metacells is not to identify large groups of cells that comprehensively capture biological concepts, like cell types, but to merge cells that share highly similar profiles, and may carry repetitive information.
-Therefore metacells represent a coarse-grained structure that optimally remove redunant information in scRNA-Seq data while preserving the biologically relevant heterogeneity.
+Unlike clustering, the aim of metacells is not to identify large groups of cells that comprehensively capture biological concepts, like cell types, but to merge cells that share highly similar profiles, and may carry repetitive information. **Therefore metacells represent a compromise structure that optimally remove redunant information in scRNA-Seq data while preserving the biologically relevant heterogeneity.**

 An important concept when building metacells is the **graining level** (*γ*), which we define as the ratio between the number of single cells in the